As an Amazon Associate I earn from qualifying purchases. Click for details.

-Whatever the reason, after-dark ghost hunts are usually far more successful.
+Whatever the reason, after-dark ghost hunts usually seem more successful.

-However, daytime ghost hunts aren’t always a waste of time.
-I’m reminded of Gilson Road Cemetery in Nashua, NH.
-The haunted/psychic energy builds there each day, starting around 11:30 or noon.
-Put your attention — perhaps your ‘psychic radar’ — on the woods in back of the cemetery.
+Pay close attention to the woods in back of the cemetery.
 Even in broad daylight, you may sense (or even see) some very odd things.

 By night, eerie lights seem to flicker in those same woods.
-Animals are “too quiet,” or suddenly seem to panic.
+Animals are “too quiet,” or suddenly seem to panic for no reason.
 A few people see a hooded figure with glowing eyes.
 Compasses and EMF meters go haywire.
 Strange things happen.

 In Texas, I like downtown Houston’s La Carafe wine bar at 813 Congress Street.
 Though the bar is closed in the morning, people who work there report odd discoveries when they arrive to open for business.
 It’s haunted enough to provide anomalies, 24/7.

 Look for locations with a long history of power struggles or violence.
 Battlefields are a good example.
 (Gilson Road Cemetery in Nashua, NH, was the site of multiple Native American wars, as well as violent clashes with colonists.)